Chess: Setup

 Chess sets come in a wide variety of styles.
 The Staunton pattern is the most common, and is usually required for competition.
 Chess sets come with pieces in two colors, referred to as white and black, regardless of their actual color; the players controlling the color sets are referred to as White and Black, respectively.
 Each set comes with at least the following 16 pieces in both colors: one king, one queen, two rooks, two bishops, two knights, and eight pawns.

 The game is played on a square board of eight rows (called ') and eight columns (called ').
 Although it does not affect gameplay, by convention the 64 squares alternate in color and are referred to as light and dark squares.

 To start the game, White's pieces are placed on the first rank in the following order, from left to right: rook, knight, bishop, queen, king, bishop, knight, rook.
 Pawns are placed on each square of the second rank.
 Black's position mirrors White's, with equivalent pieces on every file.
 The board is oriented so that the right-hand corner nearest each player is a light square; as a result the white queen always starts on a light square, while the black queen starts on a dark square.
 This may be remembered by the phrases "white on the right" and "queen on her color".

-In competitions, the piece colors are allocated to players by the organizers.
-In informal games, colors may be decided either by mutual agreement, or randomly, for example by a coin toss, or by one player concealing a white pawn in one hand and a black pawn in the other and having the opponent choose.
+In informal games, colors may be decided either by mutual agreement, or by lot.
+The rules of chess do not prescribe any particular method for deciding colors by lot, but a common traditional method is to conceal a white pawn in one hand and a black pawn in the other and have the opponent choose.

+In competitions, the piece colors are normally allocated to players by the organizers, but occasionally are decided by lot, for example in the first round of a player vs. player match or a team vs team match.
+In this case, the organizers are free to use any method they wish to decide the colors, from a simple coin toss or card draw, to more creative methods.
+For example, at the U.S. China Chess Summit, a friendly match between the two countries played in Seattle in 2001, the first round colors were decided by a game of Jenga, won by the Chinese.